Creating more joy through giving

-Including Price Industries, the TNYF is fortunate to have nine organizations that have adopted classes and that directly support more than 600 of the 750 students currently enrolled in the WJHA by running their weekly on-ice sessions for the 25-week WJHA season: Maple Leaf Construction, Birchwood Automotive Group, Skybridge, True North Sports + Entertainment, Princess Auto, Winnipeg Police Services, RBC, and New Flyer.
+Including Price Industries, the TNYF is fortunate to have nine organizations that have adopted classes and that directly support 350 of the 750 students currently enrolled in the WJHA by running their weekly on-ice sessions for the 25-week WJHA season: Maple Leaf Construction, Birchwood Automotive Group, Skybridge, True North Sports + Entertainment, Princess Auto, Winnipeg Police Services, RBC, and New Flyer.

 WJHA Director, Murray Cobb said that there are many schools and classes waiting to take part in the program.